 • Leave the fat cap on – This is what makes a picanha a picanha steak.
 If it’s super thick, you can trim it down to whatever thickness you are comfortable with.

-• Temperature control is important – Precise temperature control is crucial when cooking picanha low and slow to render fat properly without overcooking the meat before searing at the end.
+• Monitor temperature carefully – Precise temperature control ensures the fat renders properly without overcooking the meat before the final sear.

 Serving Suggestions